Salvage-Ex/Salvage-old2/README.md

 # Introduction

-The first Proof-of-Work, Proof-of-Stake, Proof-of-Burn crypto currency with Hybrid Consensus Algorithm and Masternode voting for period based reward burning.
+The first Proof-of-Work, Proof-of-Stake and Proof-of-Burn crypto currency with Hybrid Consensus Algorithm and Masternode voting for period based reward burning.